Jorman Campuzano

-Jorman David Campuzano Puentes (born 30 April 1996) is a Colombian professional footballer who plays as a central midfielder for Atletico Nacional on loan from Boca Juniors and the Colombia national team.
+Jorman David Campuzano Puentes (born 30 April 1996) is a Colombian professional footballer who plays as a central midfielder for Atletico Nacional and the Colombia national team.

 Early life

 At the age of 15, Campuzano with a strong personality and against what his family wanted left his native town Tamalameque.
 He came to the city of Bogotá seeking for opportunities.
 He could get a job as a domicile in a chicken shop from the town of Bosa where he played his first amateur football tournaments earning fifty thousand pesos (15 dollars) for game played.

 Professional career

 Youth player

 He took his first steps to reach professional football at the Churta Millos Soccer School Club.
 Then a teacher from La Equidad offered him to play in the "Basic Forces" of that club.
 Later he would travel to Buenos Aires, Argentina to train at Banfield where they prepared him mentally and physically.
 From there he returned to Colombia to prepare with Deportivo Pereira where with just one training he was promoted to the professional team by coach Hernán Lisi.